Aurecon

 DateHeadcountLocationDepartmentNotes

-1 Jan 2021180AustraliaengineeringAurecon made 300 people redundant globally โ€” 180 in Australia (4% of workforce).
+1 Jan 2021180AustraliaengineeringAurecon made 300 people redundant globally — 180 in Australia (4% of workforce).
 Additionally 70 sacked in 2023.

-Engineering & Construction Peers
+Other Engineering & Construction Companies That Offshore

 What Public Sources Say